CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 You experience fear all the time.

 Most mental health professionals use the term anxiety when they describe someone whose nervous system is dysregulated.
-I choose to say, more and more, that you experience fear all the time because the term fear feels more articulate.
-To illustrate this point, when you were told you have CIRS, I expect that you reacted with fear.
+I choose to say that you experience fear because the term fear feels more articulate.
+To illustrate this point, when you were told you have CIRS, I expect you reacted with fear.

 Become aware of your fear.

-If you’re aware that you’re always afraid, then you’re ahead of most people who have CIRS.
-If you’re aware that you have high anxiety, then that’s good.
-Have you ever viewed your anxiety as fear?
-You’re afraid of pretty much everything.
+If you’re aware that you’re always afraid, then you’re ahead of most people with CIRS.

 Your medical team doesn’t help you address your fear.

-It’s noteworthy to me that functional medicine doctors (MDs) and naturopathic doctors (NDs) focus solely on addressing your physical symptoms without addressing your fear.
-I found an analogy that nicely illustrates this gap in your treatment.
+It’s noteworthy that functional medicine doctors (MDs) and naturopathic doctors (NDs) focus on addressing your physical symptoms but don’t help you address your fear.
+I found an analogy that illustrates this gap in your treatment.
 It goes like this.

-Someone noticed that people were routinely drowning at one section of a river, so they brought in help from the police department and the fire hall and created a permanent station on the river so that the drowning victims could be pulled out the water around the clock.
+Someone noticed that people were routinely drowning at one section of a river, so they brought in help from the police department and the fire hall.
+They created a permanent station on the river so that drowning victims could be pulled out the water around the clock.

 This looked like a tidy solution to the problem, but no one bothered to figure out why people were drowning at that spot in the river.
 Shouldn’t they investigate what’s happening upstream?
-What’s throwing people into the river in the first place?
+What’s causing people to be in the river in the first place?

 Your fear is driving your illness.

 In this story, the police and firefighters are functional medicine doctors and naturopaths.
-And what’s throwing people into the river?
+What’s throwing people into the river?
 That’s your history of developmental trauma.
 It’s this history that causes you to be vulnerable to CIRS.
-So instead of only treating the symptoms of CIRS, let’s address what’s causing your symptoms in the first place, which is your dysregulated nervous system.
+Instead of only treating the physical symptoms of CIRS, address what’s causing your symptoms in the first place, which is your dysregulated nervous system.
 Let’s calm down your nervous system and get you regulated.

 Three examples of fear driving people’s health downward.

 But wait.
 Where was her husband in this?
-He was so terrified that he couldn’t research or attempt to understand his own health issues.
-He couldn’t schedule his own appointments.
-He couldn’t coordinate his own treatment.
+He was so terrified that he couldn’t research or attempt to understand his own issues.
+He couldn’t coordinate his own care.
 He was paralyzed with fear.
-Ironically, it was this fear that kept him stuck.
+Ironically, it was this fear that was keeping him stuck.

 I watched another client with CIRS slowly melt down in front of my eyes.
 She had been ordered by her benefits provider to return to work from medical leave, even though she wasn’t physically able.
 She didn’t try to fight the order.
 Instead, she said she had to do as she was told.
 Her fear was palpable.
-I watched her physically collapse in the process.
-She had been healing up until this point, but her fear absolutely took hold of her.
+I watched her physically collapse.
+She had been healing up until this point, but her fear took hold of her and down she went.

-A third client was an accomplished professional who had a profound history of childhood trauma and worked crazy hours.
-She grew up in an active war zone.
-I observed a direct correlation between her episodes of fear and the downward trajectory of her physical health.
+A third client was an accomplished professional with a profound history of childhood trauma.
+He worked crazy hours.
+He grew up in an active war zone.
+I observed a direct correlation between his episodes of fear and the downward trajectory of his physical health.

 The first step to recovering is being able to see your fear.

 It’s only by being aware of your fear that you can overcome it.
 Don’t push away the idea that fear might be a factor in your health trajectory.
 Ask yourself, several times a day, what you are afraid of in the moment.
 Are you afraid you’re going to die?
-Are you afraid of having no energy?
-Are you afraid of brain fog?
-Are you afraid that you are going to run out of money?
+Of having no energy?
+Of brain fog?
+Are you afraid you’re going to run out of money?
 Are you afraid of your spouse’s response to your illness?

 Document everything you are afraid of.

 Start journalling.
-Become aware of your fear moment to moment.
+Become aware moment to moment.
 Ask yourself questions such as:

 - Am I afraid?